 To improve the detection and surveillance of forest invasive species by developing the next generation of genomic biosurveillance tools that will allow rapid and accurate identification of insects and pathogens, determine their origin, provide an assessment of the risk they pose and provide the endusers with a decision-support system to guide their management and mitigation actions.

-The BioSAFE project team is tacking four of the most important forest enemies: the Asian longhorned beetle, Asian gypsy moth, Dutch elm disease and sudden oak death.
+The BioSAFE project team is tackling four of the most important forest enemies: the Asian longhorned beetle, Asian gypsy moth, Dutch elm disease and sudden oak death.
 Our team has collected global populations of these pests and pathogens and has generated genomic resources of over 2000 samples in total.
 By comparing genome sequences from these global collections our team is identifying diagnostic markers that will be developed into tools that will allow identification of species, subspecies and geographic origin for intercepted samples.

 Our team is also aiming to identify traits that are associated with the invasive nature of these pests and pathogens.
 In order to do so, we are conducting experiments to study their functional abilities to invade North America, spread and survive.
 We are studying cold tolerance in the Asian longhorned beetle, flight capability and host preference in the Asian gypsy moth, virulence and host range of sudden oak death.
 Our team is analysing genomic signatures to reveal markers that will be diagnostic of these important traits.